DCARBO Project

 Real-time monitoring

-Decarbonising industry requires better control and refined knowledge of CO₂ emissions from production systems.
-Installing sensors at strategic positions and managing production data in real time provides relevant information to enable dynamic analysis of CO₂ emissions with greater accuracy than current asynchronous approaches.
+Decarbonising industry requires better control and more detailed knowledge of CO₂ emissions from production systems.
+Installing sensors in strategic locations and managing production data in real time provides relevant information that enables dynamic analysis of CO₂ emissions with greater accuracy than current asynchronous approaches.

-The challenge is to define, for different types of production systems, the appropriate structure for relevant data acquisition and collection as well as for the associated decision-making instruments for decarbonisation.
+The challenge is to define, for different types of production systems, the appropriate structure for acquiring and collecting relevant data, as well as for the associated decision-making tools for decarbonisation.

-The aim is to propose suitable artificial intelligence models and algorithms for each decision-making level, to experiment with and compare different models and algorithms, and to establish a methodology for implementing new approaches in industrial contexts.
-The originality of this research lies in the coupling of different types of AI and their application to the real-time monitoring and control of industrial processes, in order to promote the effective decarbonisation of industries.
+The aim is to propose suitable artificial intelligence and algorithm models for each decision-making level, to test and compare different models and algorithms, and to establish a methodology for implementing new approaches in industrial contexts.
+The originality of this research lies in the coupling of different types of AI and their application to real-time monitoring and control of industrial processes, in order to promote effective decarbonisation of industries.

-The main difficulties of this project will be linked to the challenge of finding the right level of information/instrumentation for the processes and the complexity of managing simulations for short-term and real-time decision-making.
+The main challenges of this project will be related to finding the right level of process information/instrumentation and the complexity of managing simulations for short-term and real-time decision-making.

-Implementing a methodology for monitoring indicators linked to one or more production units, reflecting the environmental impact of this unit, based on its various components: energy consumption, resources and emissions linked to water, air and soil.
+Establish a methodology for monitoring indicators related to one or more production units, reflecting the environmental impact of that unit based on its various components: energy consumption, resources and emissions related to water, air and soil.

-Three types of process will be concerned: discrete processes (manufacturing industries, microelectronics), continuous processes (cement works, local distribution players for heat networks) and computer and storage centres for digital industries.
-It will be important to identify the differences between these types of processes and the impact on the method to be developed.
+Three types of processes will be concerned: discrete processes (manufacturing industries, microelectronics), continuous processes (cement works, local distribution operators for heating networks) and data centres and storage facilities for digital industries.
+It will be important to identify the differences between these types of processes and their impact on the method to be developed.
 A link will be made with the targeted dynamic LCA project.

 TRL 4 at the end of the project.